Poncho + Insulating Liner System

 Experience Sleeping

 Night time sleeping condition were primarily indoors with temperatures between 55-75F.
 When nights were cool, I slept in a pair of shorts and a tee shirt with the alpha direct as a blanket, inside a nylon sleep sack.
 This was warm enough to sleep well to around 55F.
 As it warmed up I shifted the alpha direct on top of the sleep sack resulted it less insulation allowing me to sleep in warmer condition.
 Above 72F I would just use just the sleep sack or no sack with the alpha direct blanket draped over my legs.
 The sleep sack was a perfect size for colder nights using my relatively small blanket, but I sometimes felt a bit constrained.
-In the future I think a larger blanket/poncho and a larger sleep sack would be more comfortable.
+In the future I think a larger blanket and a larger sleep sack would be more comfortable.

 The Gnu Cape

 Amazingly light and compact.
-Could put on / take off my 23l pack without removing or unsnapping the cape.
+Could put on / take off over my 23l pack without removing or unsnapping the cape.
 The cape claims to fit up to a 30l pack.
 They make a larger version reportedly good for larger packs.
 I found the shape worked well.

 Alpha Direct “Blanket”